SenaThenu/senaverse-blog/clsyoq7w4000409ldcnv6cb3o.md

 ### Conclusion

 Believe me, it was too much to handle after a 2-year-long dopamine detox.
-So, I'm pretty sure I won't start playing Brawl Stars or any other online game as a routine.
-I might play a few matches every once in a while and that'd be it! :)

-But, you know what?
-That's just a theory!
-A *GAME* Theory!
+I’m planning to use some cool apps to moderate and maintain healthy gaming habits.
+(ScreenZen and StayFree are good options)

 So, let me just sign off and play a few more matches real quick!
 See you in another article!